jfigueroagama/code_exercise/README.md

-# README
+# RFA Code Exercise

-This README would normally document whatever steps are necessary to get the application up and running.
+This exercise involves improving a fictional subset of a Ruby on Rails 5.x application.
+It only contains a model, controller, and two views.

-Things you may want to cover:
+You should assume the technology stack used for this code includes:

-* Ruby version
+* Ruby on Rails 5.x

-* System dependencies
+* Ruby 2.3.x (MRI)

-* Configuration
+* PostgreSQL Database

-* Database creation
+* ERB

-* Database initialization
+* jQuery

-* How to run the test suite
+* Moment.js

-* Services (job queues, cache servers, search engines, etc.)
+## Instructions

-* Deployment instructions
+Refactor and improve the code.
+Add directories/files as needed.

-* ...
+You are not expected to run the code or make this work as a real Rails application.